We got the following as an email, figure a response was in order. Steve, sure, we re-mount skis all the time. Our comments below yours…

 Finish the hole with the correct size bit.
 Don’t fret if one or two of your holes end up slightly off layout, as rando bindings have a small amount of tolerance for this (place screws in on-layout holes first, then place others.)

 If you mess up and end up drilling the epoxy out of an old hole, just re-fill and try again with a little side pressure while drilling.
-Tap the holes if you’ve got a ski mounting tap, place all binding screws with regular 5 minute epoxy (not the steel variety), don’t over torque, and you’re good to go backcountry skiing!
+Tap the holes if you’ve got a ski mounting tap, place all binding screws with the same long-cure epoxy you used to fill the existing holes, don’t over torque, let cure for 48 hours, and you’re good to go backcountry skiing!

 Another method of filling old holes for re-drilling is to epoxy hardwood plugs.
 This method has its advantages as the plugs can be more structural than the epoxy and steel wool method.
 Problem is the wood is super sensitive to moisture, so personally I always use the all-epoxy method.
+If you use hardwood plugs, cover them with epoxy when you do the final binding mount, for 100% defense against water.
 Yet another technique is to carefully bore holes for inserts such as Quiver Killer.
 Whatever the case, if you have access to a milling machine or high quality drill press, drilling overlapping holes can be done much more easily by clamping the ski to the machine and boring holes that are forced into perfect position by the rigidity of the machinery.

 (Note about taping holes and bit sizes: Ski shops use special drill bits for drilling skis, usually 4.1 mm for skis with metal layers, and 3.9 mm for skis without metal.
 If you mount a lot of backcountry skis, it’s a good idea to buy some special drill bits from an outfit such as Slidewright, along with such bits, buy a threading tool (tap) to thread the holes.
 In my experience, it can be okay to use a slightly larger 5/32 inch drill bit for the final size hole, without a tap.
 But when you don’t use a tap you run the risk of the binding screw augering the JBWeld out of the hole and reversing all your hard work.
 If you do choose to not use a tap, especially with non-metal skis, use plenty of pressure as twist the screws in so they start to thread right away, don’t over-tighten and strip the holes, and indeed use epoxy in the holes when you place the screws (to remove epoxied screws, lightly heat with soldering iron before twisting out.)